danielbachhuber/wp-db-ack-command/README.md

+## Installing

+This package requires the latest nightly version of WP-CLI.
+Update with `wp cli update --nightly`.

+Once you've done so, you can install this package with `wp package install runcommand/db-ack`

 ## Contributing

 Code and ideas are more than welcome.

-Please [open an issue](https://github.com/danielbachhuber/wp-db-ack-command/issues) with questions, feedback, and violent dissent.
+Please [open an issue](https://github.com/runcommand/db-ack/issues) with questions, feedback, and violent dissent.
 Pull requests are expected to include test coverage.